anchore/oss-docs/content/docs/guides/sbom/getting-started.md

 ### Examine the SBOM file contents

-We can use [`jq`](https://jqlang.org/) to extract specific package data from the SBOM files (note: by default Syft outputs JSON on a single line, but you can enable pretty-printing with the `SYFT_FORMAT_PRETTY=true` environment variable).
+We can use [`jq`](https://jqlang.org/) to extract specific package data from the SBOM files (by default Syft outputs JSON on a single line, but you can enable pretty-printing with the `SYFT_FORMAT_PRETTY=true` environment variable).
 Both formats structure package information differently: